MitchForest/notechat/.pm/epics/epic-1.8-ai-inline/implementation-plan.md

 5.  **Add CSS for Ghost Text**:
     *   Modify `features/editor/styles/editor.css`: Add a new CSS rule for the `.ghost-text` class.
     *   It will use an `::after` pseudo-element with `content: attr(data-text);` to display the suggestion.
     *   The text will be styled to be semi-transparent and italic, as specified in the design documents.
+    *   **Done**